sdeigm/uni-meter/README.md

 - SMD120 modbus energy meter (via Protos PE11) (SMD630 could be added, I have no test device)
 - SHRDZM smartmeter interface module (UDP)
 - Tibber Pulse (local API)
+- Shelly 3EM (totally untested, I have no test device)

 The idea is to further enhance the tool in the future by adding more input and output devices to get a universal converter between different electrical meters, inverters and storage systems.